aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-02/_index.md

 ---
-title: "01 | Introduction"
+title: "02 | If This Then That"
 bookCollapseSection: true
-weight: 10
+weight: 20
 p5js-widget: true
 ---

-# 01 | Introduction
+# 02 | If This Then That

 ---